New business and WPD efforts help toward revitalization of Wichita’s Historic Midtown neighborhood

 From the Wichita Police Department’s Broadway Corridor Team, to new food spots, residents say the neighborhood is seeing positive moves being made.

-The building at 1302 North Broadway, did not see any action for several years until opening up again June 26th, with Krispy Krunchy Chicken, bringing people through who normally don’t come to this part of town.
+The building at 1302 North Broadway did not see any action for several years until opening up again June 26 with Krispy Krunchy Chicken.
+The new restaurant is bringing people through who normally don’t come to this part of town.

 “We’re seeing people from all over Wichita,” said Nancy Molina, a manager at Krispy Krunchy Chicken.
 “From the west side, south side, you know, north side, east side.”